pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

 = 2.0.7 =
+*	Tweak - Sisow - Use order ID as purchase ID if not empty
 *	Fix - Strict Standards: Non-static method Pronamic_Gateways_IDealBasic_Listener::listen() should not be called statically
 *	Fix - Strict Standards: Non-static method Pronamic_Gateways_OmniKassa_Listener::listen() should not be called statically
 *	Fix - Strict Standards: Non-static method Pronamic_Gateways_Icepay_Listener::listen() should not be called statically